 If you are contending with the dry, consider yourself lucky.
 A lack of moisture is preferable in the home, as you are less likely to contend with issues relating to mould or mildew.

 In this dry environment, skin care becomes a priority, as the dry heat can encourage flaky, scaly, and cracked skin.
 A moisturising blend is a vital element of many routines.
-One of our favourite combinations for dry skin involves 8 drops of sandalwood, 6 of geranium, and 6 rose.
+One of our favourite combinations for dry skin involves 8 drops of sandalwood, 6 drops of geranium, and 6 drops of rose absolute.